MESkit public website

 • Frontend uses Next.js App Router with SSR/SSG-friendly rendering.

-• Tool layer is the single source of truth for UI and agents.
+• Tool layer is the single source of truth for UI and smart features.

-• Agent runtime uses Claude tool-use with explicit tool registration.
+• Intelligence layer uses Claude tool-use with explicit tool registration.

 • Supabase provides Postgres, auth, realtime, and edge functions.